 "A lot of the violence is around our embassy -- but not on the embassy -- but nevertheless presents a very real risk to our personnel," he told reporters in Paris, where he was meeting European and Middle Eastern foreign ministers over the crisis in Gaza.

 "We will return the moment the security situation permits us to do so.
 But given the situation... we want to take every precaution to protect our folks," Kerry said.

 - Travel warning -

-The State Department also issued an updated travel warning cautioning Americans against travelling to Libya, and urging all those in the country to "depart immediately."
+The US State Department issued an updated travel warning cautioning Americans against travelling to Libya, and urging all those there to "depart immediately".

 Pentagon spokesman Rear Admiral John Kirby said the "embassy staff was driven in vehicles to Tunisia" in a five-hour operation which went off smoothly and was closely monitored from the air by "F-16's, ISR assets and an Airborne Response Force with MV-22 Ospreys".

 Fresh clashes had broken out Friday between rival Libyan militias battling for control of the airport, the target of 13 days of shelling that have disrupted air links to the outside world.